hannahro15/Cattery-project/README.md

 * The user expects the website to run smoothly without error messages and the images to load without any issues.

-## Wireframes
+### Wireframes

-### Home Page
+#### Home Page

 ![Screenshots](documentation/wireframes/home.png)

-### About and Services Page
+#### About and Services Page

 ![Screenshots](documentation/wireframes/about_services.png)

-### Gallery Page
+#### Gallery Page

 ![Screenshots](documentation/wireframes/gallery.png)

-### Contact Page
+#### Contact Page

 ![Screenshots](documentation/wireframes/contact.png)

-# Languages and Frameworks used
+## Languages and Frameworks used

 * HTML
 * CSS
 * Bootstrap 5

-# Features
+## Existing Features

 Here is some information about the features and pages of the websites listed below along with the relevant screenshots.

-## Header
+### Header

 The header features a logo that I designed on Canva along the title which appears to the right of the logo.
 In small screens, the logo is positioned on top of the title.
 There is a header image below that taking up the whole width but the header image is only featured on the home page.

 ![Screenshot](documentation/screenshots/header-image.png)

-## Navbar
+### Navbar

 The navigation bar has four links to each of the pages which are 'Home', 'About and Services', 'Gallery' and 'Contact' On small screens such as mobile devices the links are positioned underneath one another, and for larger screens for tablets and laptops the links are all positioned in a row spaced out.

-### Mobile view
+#### Mobile view
 ![Screenshot](documentation/screenshots/navbar-mobile.png)
-### Desktop view
+#### Desktop view
 ![Screenshot](documentation/screenshots/navbar-desktop.png)

-## Home Page
+### Home Page

 This page features a photo and some basic information and introduction about the cattery itself underneath it.
 The header image is only featured on this page which I mentioned above.

 ![Screenshot](documentation/screenshots/home-page.png)

-## About and Services Page
+### About and Services Page

 This is a page about the cattery itself and the services that it provides along with a couple of photos too.

 ![Screenshot](documentation/screenshots/about_services_page.png)

-## Gallery Page
+### Gallery Page

 This is a page of lots of images of cats that have visited the cattery.
-The photos were taken from [Pexels](www.pexels.com) website.
-This page was created using Bootstrap flexbox.
+The photos were taken from [Pexels](https://www.pexels.com/) website.
+This page was created using Bootstrap Flexbox.

 ![Screenshot](documentation/screenshots/gallery_page.png)

-## Contact Page
+### Contact Page

 This page has a contact form where if you want to enquire about your cat/s visit or stay you can do so by filling out the form.
-If you click on the submit button on the form it takes you to a separate 'thank you' page which gives you information on when you will hear back after filling in the form.
-Some of the form elements have the 'required' elements meaning that you can't leave those elements blank.
-Also there are some basic contact details on udnerneath the form as well.
+If you click on the 'submit' button on the form it takes you to a separate 'thank you' page which gives you information on when you will hear back after filling in the form, providing everything is filled in.
+Some of the form elements have the 'required' elements meaning that you can't leave those elements blank, this is due to form validation.
+Also there are some basic contact details on underneath the form as well.

 ![Screenshot](documentation/screenshots/contact-page.png)

-## Footer
+### Footer

 The footer contains information on opening times, contact details, social media links.
 Also a copyright link at the bottom as well.
 On mobile and tablet devices the information is displayed in a block, but on larger size screens such as laptops the sections are spaced out in three columns.

 ![Screenshot](documentation/screenshots/footer-screenshot.png)

-## Thank you Page
+### Thank you Page

-This isn't an official page that is on the Navigation Bar.
-This is the page that it takes you to when you click on the submit button on the contact form page.
+This isn't an official page that is part of the navigation bar.
+This is the page that it takes you to when you click on the submit button on the contact form page after filling the form out.
 It features the logo and title of the Cattery with a short paragraph underneath of about the form response time.

 ![Screenshot](documentation/screenshots/thankyou-page.png)

 ## Possible Future Features

-Here is a list of possible features below that could be added in the future to improve the website.
+Here is a list of possible features below that could be added in the future to enhance the website.

 * Add a hamburger menu to the Navbar.
-* Add map to the website.
+* Add a map to the website.
 * Add audio/video clips.
 * Expand on the contact form and content throughout the website.
 * Add more interactivity/Javascript to the website.

-# Fonts/Typography and colors
+## Fonts/Typography and colors

-## Fonts
+### Fonts

 * I have used a Roboto font for the title, with a back up of Helvetica, then sans-serif.